SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TODO: Need a way to refer to grammatical categories (see type-inheritance-clause, above).

-Class types may also be extended.
+Class types can also be extended.

 There are two ways create an instance of a previously declared class: